 Your front porch light may be a different kind of fixture than mine.
 So at this point, you are going to have to tweak this step to fit your situation.
 I had a can light and this is how I hung my chandelier.

 - Pull down the can light to reveal the wood framing underneath.
-Most can lights are hung with little “v” shaped springs that allow you to pull it down without completely removing it.
+Most can lighting is hung with little “v” shaped springs that allow you to pull it down without completely removing it.

-- Hook the chain over the nails.
+- Place the chain over the hooks.
 Push the can light casing back up as far as it will go.
-You’ll notice that it won’t completely close due to the chain.
-I made it look better by tucking a little artificial greenery around the gap.
+You’ll notice that it will not close completely due to the chain.
+I made this look better by tucking a little artificial greenery around the gap.

 Connecting to the Electric